vchandela/ai-test/README.md

 - check if the model path is valid -- directory with `.pkl` or `SavedModel` file
 - upload the model artifact to GCS
 - `deployment_target` -- `vertex_ai` or `ray` (TBD)
-  - for vertex AI, create a custom continer (using Docker) or a built-in container.
+  - for vertex AI, create a custom container (using Docker) or a built-in container.
     - For this demo, I've used `us-docker.pkg.dev/vertex-ai/prediction/sklearn-cpu.1-0:latest`
     - Vertex AI basically loads the model artifact to a container and exposes HTTP endpoints that we can use for inference.
 All the auto-scaling and security is handled automatically.
 - for CI/CD, we can use Github Actions.
 It will notice any changes in `models/` and `configs/` and start a new deployment